lambda-11235/ttyped/README.md

 indices are used for variable identification.
 This implementation also provides finite types.

+There is also a version based on the calculus of constructions in the branch `CoC`.

 ## Syntax

 Comment lines start with a `#` and extend to the end of the line.
 Universes are